AhmedHusseinElsayed19/Garage-Security-Doorlock-System/README.md

 You can erase all the numbers and re-enter the password again before the fourth digit by pressing C if they are incorrect .

+1111 for normal password

+2112 for admin password